 vector

 This attribute defines the vector in the reference frame.
-It must be assigned a comma-separated triplet that represents the vectr components.
-The components do not need to produce a unit length vector.
+It must be assigned a comma-separated triplet that represents the vector components.
+The components do not need to produce a unit length vector, but it does need to be non-zero length.

-The following XML configuration shows the setup of this engine with the Scene ENU +Z axis explicitly defined as the "up" vector:
+The following XML configuration shows the setup of this engine with the Scene ENU +Z axis explicitly defined as the constraint vector:

 <orientationengine type="velocity">